 The prevention and control of communicable diseases are important public health tasks.
 Therefore certain infectious diseases are subject to compulsory notification.
 This is primarily necessary to identify infection sources and to initiate appropriate measures.
 Moreover, continuous and timely epidemiological monitoring is a prerequisite for the targeted planning and implementation of preventive measures.
 To this effect, the temporal and spatial occurrence of notifiable infectious diseases has to be recorded routinely - this is done with the help of the Epidemiological Notification System (EMS) by the entry of physicians, hospitals and laboratories.

-The vast majority of notifiable diseases are bacterial foodborne infections: Half of all notifiable cases recorded in 2018 can be assigned to this disease group - whereby the majority of foodborne bacterial infections (namely around 91%) are caused by campylobacter or salmonella.
+The vast majority of notifiable diseases are bacterial foodborne infections: Almost half of all notifiable cases recorded in 2019 can be assigned to this disease group - whereby the majority of foodborne bacterial infections (namely around 90%) are caused by campylobacter or salmonella.

-The second most common notifiable disease is salmonella infection
+per 100,000 of population.
+The second most common notifiable intestinal

-Almost one eighth of all notifiable infections registered in 2018 belongs to the group of hepatitis diseases.
-Hepatitis B (1,134 cases) and hepatitis C (1,152 cases) each accounted for 46% of these communicable illnesses.
+A good ninth of all notifiable infections registered in 2019 belongs to the group of hepatitis diseases.
+Hepatitis B (1,084 cases) and hepatitis C (1,094 cases) accounted for 46% and 47% of these communicable illnesses respectively.

-Further information on notifiable infectious diseases is available from the Department of Infection Epidemiology and Surveillance, Austrian Agency for Health and Food Safety (AGES) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (where information on HIV/AIDS can also be found).
+Further information on notifiable infectious diseases is available from the Department of Infection Epidemiology and Surveillance, Austrian Agency for Health and Food Safety (AGES) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (where information on HIV/AIDS can also be found; only in German).

 |Results (overview): Reported cases of notifiable diseases since 2010|

 |Reported cases of notifiable diseases 2019 by NUTS-2|